-Click Allocate new address.
+- Click Allocate Elastic IP address.

-Click Allocate.
+- Click Allocate.
 A success message will appear.

-Select the checkbox next to the new elastic IP address that you just created.
+- Select the checkbox next to the new elastic IP address that you just created.

-Click Actions and select Associate address.
+- From the Actions menu, select Associate Elastic IP address.

-Under Resource type, select Instance.
+- Under Resource type, select Instance.

 - In the Instance menu, select the new instance that you just created.

-- In the Private IP menu, select the elastic IP address that you just created.
+- In the Private IP menu, select the appropriate private IP address.

-Unselect the Reassociation checkbox.
+- Uncheck the Reassociation checkbox.

-Click Associate.
+- Click Associate.
 A success message will appear.